Writing Your Book: The Outline

 A question I get most often is How do I actually write my book?
-In other words, how do I identify the best contents for my book?
+In other words, how do I identify the best contents for my book (and get it written)?

-Finally, before you can write effectively and efficiently, your best bet is to create your outline.
+Then, before you can write effectively and efficiently (and after you identify your avatar), your best bet is to create your outline.

 Outlining your book creates the book’s construction, chapter by chapter, and allows you to fill in the subject matter in an easy (or at least easier) way.
 An outline really makes it almost effortless to get your knowledge out of your head and on paper.